cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ## About Workload Contention

-This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention matters.
-It provides a CockroachDB practitioner with essential knowledge and remediation points about possible workload contention scenarios, including:
+This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention.
+It provides a CockroachDB practitioner with essential knowledge and remediation points for possible contention scenarios, including:

 1. Locking conflicts
 2. Transaction isolation conflicts